CRoP: Context-wise Robust Static Human-Sensing Personalization: Approach

 As previously discussed, the generic model's parameters contain generalizable information across all contexts.
 Addressing the problem statement requires retaining this information to the greatest extent while enabling fine-tuning for the target user.
 Furthermore, our investigation revealed that different parameters hold varying degrees of importance in distinct contexts.
 Hence, the careful selection of subsets of model parameters for personalization and generalization is pivotal for the success of the approach, for which this paper leverages the model pruning paradigm.

-Model pruning is based on the idea that neural networks include redundant parameters, and removing these parameters has minimal impact on the model's performance \citep{ThiNet-ICCV17, zhu2017prune}.
-Consequently, pruning the fine-tuned personalized model ensures the retention of essential parameters to maintain accuracy for context $\Ca$.
-However, the pruned parameters can be replaced with corresponding parameters from the generic model, effectively restoring generic knowledge learned across all contexts on those generic model parameters.
+Model pruning is based on the idea that neural networks include redundant parameters, and removing these parameters minimally impacts the model's performance \citep{ThiNet-ICCV17, zhu2017prune}.
+Consequently, pruning the fine-tuned personalized model ensures the retention of essential parameters to maintain accuracy for context $\Ca$, meaning capturing the target user-specific traits present in context $\Ca$ in a substructure of the personalized model.
+Consequently, the values of the pruned parameters (that are zeroed out) can be replaced with corresponding parameter values from the generic model, effectively restoring generic knowledge learned across all contexts through those parameters of the generic model.
 This restoration may enhance generalizability, ensuring robust performance in unseen contexts $\Cu$.
 The approach presented in this paper is founded on this insightful strategy.